2024–2026 Slovak protests

 Widespread demonstrations, involving tens of thousands of Slovak citizens mobilizing across Slovakia, have been taking place, primarily to protest Prime Minister of Slovakia Robert Fico's pro-Russia policies.
 The demonstrations, organized by Peace for Ukraine, have taken place across more than two dozen different areas throughout the country.

-Despite their scale, the protests did not lead to a change in government policy, and Fico remained in office while his administration consolidated power through cabinet reshuffles and new legislation.
+Despite their scale, the protests did not lead to a change in government policy yet, and Fico remained in office while his administration consolidated power through cabinet reshuffles and new legislation.